mastermakrela-rwth/ouichefs/submission/documentation.typ

 == Eviction policies

 In both eviction policies you will find the following functions:
-+ `clean_dir` gets called when a directory is full and we need to free up space as another file is to be created.
++ `clean_dir` gets called when a directory is full, and we need to free up space as another file is to be created.
 + `clean_partition` gets called when the partition exceeds a given threshold.
 + `leaf_action` performs some action on a file (leaf).
 Depending on the eviction policy it compares whether the file is to be deleted or not.